 Making sure to cover your cake with foil right after you smother it in icing, then letting it cool with the foil in place will ensure your cake is UBER moist.
 The foil forces all the heat and condensation down into your cake – a trick my Grandma Lucille taught me.

-- As soon as your cake is done, pour the prepared icing over the top to smother it, then immediately cover your honey bun cake with foil, letting it cool covered in the foil.
+- As soon as the cake is fully baked, pour the prepared icing over the top of the hot cake, then immediately cover the cake with foil, letting it cool covered in the foil.

 What Ingredients Will I Need for Making This Honey Bun Cake?